yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 # Hub overview

-**Hub is a headless multi-user-wallet that you can plug into your own applications.
-Through its [gRPC API](../how-to-guides/get-started-with-the-api.md), Hub offers you a secure way to manage deposits and withdrawals of IOTA tokens.
-To manage the data for each user, Hub uses a database to store user information such as IDs, deposit addresses, and withdrawal requests.**
+**Hub is a headless multi-user wallet for cryptocurrency exchanges.
+Hub offers you a secure way to manage deposits and withdrawals of users' IOTA tokens.
+When a user deposits IOTA tokens into one of their Hub addresses, Hub transfers those tokens to the Hub owners address in a process called a sweep.
+This way, the Hub owner can make sure that users' tokens are secure until they request a withdrawal.**

-Hub helps you to integrate IOTA into your own applications by automating the following processes:
+Hub helps you to integrate IOTA into your own applications by automating the following processes through a [gRPC API](../how-to-guides/get-started-with-the-api.md):

 * [Transaction monitoring](#transaction-monitoring)
 * [Seed creation](#seed-creation)